Applehand/SEOwayfinder/docs/README.md

   - Headings (H1-H6)
   - Links, Images, Scripts, and Stylesheets
   - URL slugs, query parameters, and fragments
+  - Robots, HREflang, canonicals
 - Output results in a structured format.

 ## Installation

 To install the SEOcli tool from the GitHub repository:

-1. Make sure you have Python installed on your system (Python 3.6+ recommended).
+1. Make sure you have Python installed on your system
 2. Install the package using `pip` by running:

 ```bash